-Financial Assistance to Students
+Financial Assistance to Students Lever Alexand States and Lever States of

-Tertiary Education Assistance Scheme
+Pahama Tertiary Education Assistance Scheme

 Under this scheme, which is financed by the Commonwealth Government, assistance is available for full-time study in approved courses, to students who are not bonded and who are permanent residents of Australia, subject to a means test on a non-competitive basis.
 The allowances paid are unlikely to be sufficient, even at the maximum rate, for all the living expenses of a student.
-Family help and/or income from vacation or sparetime work would also be needed.

-Students in the following types of university courses are eligible for assistance:
+Family help and/or incomes from vacation or spare-time work would also be needed. al. 1.19 Students in the following types of university courses are eligible for assistance

-- Undergraduate and graduate bachelor degree courses
+- Undergraduate and graduate bachelor degree courses Graduate diplomas 5 L

-- Graduate diploma courses

 - Approved combined bachelor degree courses

 - Master's qualifying courses (one year)